jorgemunozl/psiformer_torch/README.md

   </p>
 </div>

-> Acknolwedge to
+> Acknolwedge to Angel Aaron Flores Alberca and

-Implementation of the paper A self attention mechanism for quantum chemistry
+For a mental model on how this repository was created look [PsiFormer](PsiFormer.md)

 ## Table of contents